UNIKAT-ILMENAU/Inventarsystem/README.md

 #### Common Errors:
 - if there is an error while starting the vagrant box (vagrant up), please edit:
   .vagrant/machines/default/virtualbox/creator_uid in for example 0
+- if there is an error while "vagrant ssh", check your GitHub profile and add your ssh key via edit profil.
+(SSH Key should be at (/C/Users/<Username>/.ssh/id_rsa) open the file with an Editor and copy the key.)

 #### Installation: